SlinkyPotato/badgebuddy-processor/docs/participants.md

   - store new startDate for user
   - remove endDate for user

-### on processor startup
+### on processor startup recovery
 - all present users are checked from channel
 - audio checked
+- store users from channel and db into cache
-- retrieve all users from cache
+- retrieve all users from db and compare with channel
-  - if user exists in cache with endDate and present in channel, execute rejoin flow (3)
+  - if user exists in db with endDate and present in channel, execute rejoin flow (3)
+    - reset startDate
+    - remove endDate
+    - insert into cache
-  - if user exists in cache without endDate and present in channel, skip
+  - if user exists in db without endDate and present in channel, skip
-  - if user does not exist in cache and present in channel, execute join flow (3)
+  - if user does not exist in db and present in channel, execute join flow (3)
+    - capture startDate
+    - duration of zero is captured
+    - insert into cache

 ### on processor shutdown (graceful)
-...
+- store all users from cache into db

+### on processor failure
+- try to store all users from cache into db

 ### end of event
 - all present users are checked from channel